survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 T> If you are not sure how a particular RegExp matches, consider using an online tool, such as [regex101](https://regex101.com/) or [RegExr](http://regexr.com/).

 T> Babel is discussed in detail in the *Loading JavaScript* chapter.
-You will attach it to the book project there.

 ## Loader Evaluation Order